olivegamestudio/docs.monogame.github.io/articles/tutorials/advanced/MobileDeployment/03_touch/index.md

 ---
-title: "Chapter 03: Touch Gesture Handling"
+title: "03: Touch Gesture Handling"
 description: "Learn the fundamentals of touch gesture recognition in MonoGame - registration, detection, and processing."
 ---

+Before proceeding with the cross-platform conversion, let's review how to handle touch input in MonoGame.
+The concepts discussed here apply to any MonoGame project.
+For our Dungeon Slime demo, touch input is managed by the Gum library, but understanding the fundamentals is still important.

 ## Gesture Registration

 Before your application can respond to touch input, you must explicitly register for the gesture types you want to detect.

 This is done during initialization:

 ```csharp
 protected override void Initialize()